Recent developments on Oka manifolds: Oka domains in Euclidean spaces and in Stein manifolds with the density property

-\begin{definition} A complex manifold $X$ has the {\em density property} if every holomorphic vector field on $X$ can be approximated uniformly on compacts by Lie combinations (sums and commutators) of complete holomorphic vector fields on $X$.
+\begin{definition}[Varolin \cite{Varolin2001}] A complex manifold $X$ has the {\em density property} if every holomorphic vector field on $X$ can be approximated uniformly on compacts by Lie combinations (sums and commutators) of complete holomorphic vector fields on $X$.

-An affine algebraic manifold $X$ has the {\em algebraic density property} if the Lie algebra of algebraic vector fields on $X$ is generated by complete algebraic vector fields. \end{definition}
+An algebraic manifold $X$ has the {\em algebraic density property} if the Lie algebra of algebraic vector fields on $X$ is generated by complete algebraic vector fields. \end{definition}

-It is easily seen that the algebraic density property implies the holomorphic density property.
-We emphasise that flows of complete algebraic vector fields in the above definition need not be algebraic.
-Algebraic vector fields having algebraic flows are called {\em locally nilpotent derivations}, and they are clearly much more special.
+Every holomorphic vector field on an affine algebraic manifold is a limit of algebraic vector fields, and hence the algebraic density property implies the holomorphic density property.
+Note that flows of complete algebraic vector fields in the above definition need not be algebraic.
+Algebraic vector fields having algebraic flows are called {\em locally nilpotent derivations}, abbreviated LNDs, and they are much more special.

-On a Stein manifold $X$, the density property implies the Anders\'en-Lempert theorem concerning approximation of isotopies of biholomorphic maps between Stein Runge domains in $X$ by isotopies of holomorphic automorphisms of $X$; see \cite[Theorem 4.10.5]{Forstneric2017E}.
+On a Stein manifold $X$, the density property implies the Anders\'en--Lempert theorem concerning approximation of isotopies of biholomorphic maps between Stein Runge domains in $X$ by isotopies of holomorphic automorphisms of $X$; see \cite[Theorem 4.10.5]{Forstneric2017E}.
 Every Stein manifold with the density property has dimension $>1$ and is an Oka manifold (see \cite[Theorem 4]{KalimanKutzschebauch2008MZ} or \cite[Theorem 5.5.18]{Forstneric2011E}).
 For surveys, see \cite[Chapter 4]{Forstneric2017E}, \cite{ForstnericKutzschebauch2022}, and \cite{Kutzschebauch2020}.